paceaux/CheapState/README.md

 #### `unconvertValue(value)`

-Parse a value back into JavaScript
+Converts a string into a JavaScript value;

 ##### Parameters